+Office: 102 Fine Arts Center

+E-Mail: jennifer.mize.smith@wku.edu

-Office: 102 Fine Arts Center E-Mail: jennifer.mize.smith@wku.edu Phone:270-745-3296 (Comm Dept office)Office Hours:By appointment via Zoom
+Phone:270-745-3296 (Comm Dept office)Office Hours:M/F 1:30 - 3:00 and By appointment

 Course Description

 The Foundations of Communication is a survey of the communication discipline.
 Students will be acquainted with the breadth and depth of the discipline as well as the theoretical frameworks that guide communication research in a variety of areas.
 Students will learn how to use their knowledge of communication theory to analyze and interpret a variety of communication phenomena.
 Furthermore, students will learn to find, read, and evaluate academic scholarship and write for the discipline.